Crazelu/Crazelu/README.md

 ### Aye, listen!
 I’m Lucky Ebere.
 I'm a Software Engineer from Nigeria.
-My mind is an interesting place to be.
-I'm almost always working on something fun where I push my limits and grow as a result.
+I'm almost always working on something fun where
+I push my limits and grow as a result.

 - ⚡ Dart makes my heart Flutter